Texas woman who sought court permission for abortion leaves state for the procedure, attorneys say

 Days after Cox filed her lawsuit, a pregnant woman in Kentucky also asked a court to allow an abortion.
 There has been no ruling yet in that case.

-Earlier Monday, two medical groups in the U.S. urged the Texas Supreme Court to grant a final ruling in favor of Cox; her attorneys said she had been to the emergency at least four times since becoming pregnant again in August.
+Earlier Monday, two medical groups in the U.S. urged the Texas Supreme Court to rule in favor of Cox.
+Her attorneys said she had been to the emergency at least four times since becoming pregnant again in August.

 “The pervasive ‘climate of fear’ among the Texas medical community is certain to be made worse by this case and the State’s actions in opposing the abortion Ms. Cox needs,” read the brief, which was filed by the American College of Obstetricians and Gynecologists and the Society for Maternal-Fetal Medicine.